ericonyeka2/Conduction-a-security-audit/README.md

 - **Access Control Tools** and **Data Encryption Tools** to review system security.

 ## Steps
+#### These steps include screenshots from the Control and Compliance Checklist I completed as part of the process.
 1. **Define the Audit Scope and Goals**
    The scope of the audit was established, focusing on the company's IT assets, online payment systems, and compliance with U.S. and EU regulations.
 The goal was to ensure security measures were in place to protect customer data and business operations.